bytedance/piano_transcription/README.md

 <img src="resources/cut_bach.png">

 ## FAQs
+If users met running out of GPU memory error, then try to reduce batch size.

 ## Applications
 We have built a large-scale classical piano MIDI dataset using our piano transcription system.
 See https://github.com/bytedance/GiantMIDI-Piano for details.

+## LICENSE
+Apache 2.0

 ## Contact
 Qiuqiang Kong, kongqiuqiang@bytedance.com